 4. When the floor control interface towards the MCPTT client A receives the Floor Release message the Floor Release message is forwarded to the floor control arbitration logic.

 5. When the floor control arbitration logic receives the Floor Release message the last RTP media packets are allowed to be forwarded.
 When the last RTP media packets are distributed the floor control arbitration logic checks the floor request queue.
-In this example there is one floor request in the queue and a Floor Grant message is sent towards the floor participant in the MCPTT client B.
+In this example there is one floor request in the queue and a Floor Granted message is sent towards the floor participant in the MCPTT client B.

 6. The floor control interface towards MCPTT client B interface forwards the message to the floor participant in MCPTT client B and changes the state to 'U: permitted'.